Last updated: May 5, 2021

 - is automated.

-A successful drip campaign will help you automate and scale your lead nurturing.
-Done well, drip campaigns will grow your revenues, while saving a ton of your precious time.
+A well set up drip email campaign will help you automate and scale your processes, whatever your use case.
+Done well, drip marketing campaigns will grow your revenues, while you’re mostly hands-off.

 Well, as with a lot of things, the idea itself is worthless.
 It’s the execution that matters.
-So, how do you actually implement a drip campaign?
+So, how do you actually integrate drip campaigns into your marketing strategy?

 The most common drip email trigger is a newsletter subscription.
 But if that’s the only thing your using automated, trigger-based emails for… Well, you are missing out.